-Though it was a major departure from his usual subject matter, this extensive study of the two dachshunds enjoyed immense popularity and great success.
+Alhough it was a major departure from his usual subject matter, this extensive study of the two dachshunds enjoyed immense popularity and considerable success.

 Hockney set up easels at varying heights all over his house.
-He would paint the dogs in different settings inspired by their activities.
+He would paint the dogs in different settings inspired by their activities (and inactivities).
 The paintings most frequently featured the dogs as they napped (a dachshund’s most favored hobby when they are not hunting critters).
-A mere glance at these paintings confirms the intimate quality of the portraits and serves as a testament of how cherished these dogs were.
+A mere glance at these paintings confirms the intimate quality of the portraits and serves as a testament to how cherished these dogs were.

 Finally, as any proud dachshund owner would, I must also present to you my own dachshund muses.
-Here are my 12-year-old puppies, Chloe and Putin…
+Here are my 13-year-old puppies, Chloe and Putin…

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.